SolidBench/sparql-query-parameter-instantiator.js/README.md

 The important parts in this config file are:

-* `"QueryInstantiator:_count"`: How many times each query template should be instantiated.
+* `"count"`: How many times each query template should be instantiated.
-* `"QueryInstantiator:_providers"` A list of query templates.
+* `"providers"` A list of query templates.
-* `"QueryTemplateProvider:_templateFilePath"`: The path to a SPARQL (text) file.
+* `"templateFilePath"`: The path to a SPARQL (text) file.
-* `"QueryTemplateProvider:_destinationFilePath"`: The path of the text file that will be created with the instantiated queries (seperated by empty lines).
+* `"destinationFilePath"`: The path of the text file that will be created with the instantiated queries (seperated by empty lines).
-* `"QueryTemplateProvider:_variables"`: An array of variables that have to be instantiated.
+* `"variables"`: An array of variables that have to be instantiated.
 * `"*:_substitionProvider"`: A provider of values for this variable.

 ## Configure